subjut/scantailor/packaging/windows/readme.en.txt

    Make sure the building process finishes without errors.
 Warnings may be ignored.

+	 Note: If you use the source only Qt5 option, the translations may not be built, because some Qt5 core files are missing.
+Copy Qt5Core.dll, Qt5Xml.dll and zdll.dll from qtbase/bin to qttools/bin.

    If everything went right, the installer named scantailor-VERSION-install.exe will appear in C:\build\scantailor-build.
 The VERSION part of the name will be replaced by the actual version, taken from the version.h file in the root